sketchplugins/plugin-directory/README.md

 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [AnimateMate](https://github.com/creatide/animatemate), by Sakari Niittymaa: Create your animations directly in Sketch
 - [App Asset Export](https://github.com/work4blue/sketch-app-asset-export), by Andrew Huang: Sketch3 plugin, One key export Android/iOS App icons.
+- [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.
 - [Archetype](https://github.com/matt-curtis/archetype), by Matt Curtis: An experimental CSS layout plugin for Sketch.
 - [arrowfy](https://github.com/joclin/arrowfy), by Jocelyn Lin: Add simple arrowhead to end of selected paths.
 Matches color and weight.
 - [Artboard presets for social media images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.